stsirtsis/stsirtsis.github.io/_pages/research.md

   Stratis Tsirtsis and Manuel Gomez-Rodriguez

 ### Workshops
+1. Towards a Computational Model of Responsibility Judgments in Sequential Human-AI Collaboration
+  *CHI Workshop on Theory of Mind in Human-AI Interaction, Honolulu (hybrid), May 2024*
+  Stratis Tsirtsis, Manuel Gomez-Rodriguez and Tobias Gerstenberg
 1. On the Within-Group Fairness of Screening Classifiers
   *2nd ACM SIGKDD Workshop on Ethical Artificial Intelligence: Methods and Applications, Long Beach, August 2023*
   Nastaran Okati, Stratis Tsirtsis and Manuel Gomez-Rodriguez